camelot-dev/excalibur/docs/user/usage.rst

     :scale: 40%
     :align: center

 Optionally, you can also select a column separator by clicking on "Add Separator" inside the Stream Rule box.
+Double-clicking on a column separator will delete it.

 .. image:: ../_static/screenshots/stream/column.png
     :scale: 40%